QualiSystems/Microsoft-Azure-Cloud-Provider-Shell-2G/README.md

 |cloudshell-azure-dependencies-package-1.0.x.zip|Shell Python dependencies (for offline deployments only)|

 # Importing and Configuring the Shell
-This section describes how to import the Azure Shell 2 Gen shell and configure and modify the shell’s devices.
+This section describes how to import the Microsoft Azure Cloud Provider Shell 2G shell and configure and modify the shell’s devices.

 ### Importing the shell into CloudShell